grittins/Toronto-Housing-Market/README.md

 - **Dashboard:** We're still debating on how to tackle that part of the assignment.
 We'll most likely be doing some visualizations using Tableau.

 ## Resources
-- We'll be using TREB sold data.
+- We are using TREB sold data from the past 21 years.
 - sc2.py was used to scrape treb site for pdfs.
 - ML Analasis FlowChart.png
 - ML Decision FlowChart.png